magomimmo/modern-cljs/doc/tutorial-19.md

 ## Livin' on the edge (Step 2)

-The process to publish a CLJ/CLJS lib on [clojars][23] is pretty simple and even it is fully explained in the [lein tutorial][31], I'll going to summarize its characteristic and the most fundamental steps.
+The process to publish a CLJ/CLJS lib on [clojars][23] is pretty simple and even if it is fully explained in the [lein tutorial][31], I'll going to summarize its characteristic and the most fundamental steps.

-Keep in mind that any release ending in "-SNAPSHOT" is not an official release and you should relay on them only when you really need (which is not our scenario).
-Also remember that by adding a snapshot dependency to your project, you will cause Lein to slow down its dependensies search.
+Keep in mind that any release ending in "-SNAPSHOT" is not an official release and you should relay on them only when you really need (which is not our fictional scenario).
+Also remember that by adding a snapshot dependency to your project, you will cause `lein` to slow down its dependensies search.

 Clojars offers two repositories, [Classic][http://clojars.org/repo/] and [Releases] [http://releases.clojars.org/repo/].
 The Classic